Tampa Bay Buccaneers vs. Los Angeles Rams NFL Divisional Round Odds, Plays and Insights for January 23, 2022

 Over/under insights

-- Tampa Bay has combined with its opponents to score more than 48 points in 11 of 19 games this season.
+- Tampa Bay and its opponents have combined to score more than 48 points in 11 of 19 games this season.

-- These two squads combine to surrender 42.7 points per game, 5.3 fewer than this contest's over/under.

-- The Buccaneers and their opponents have scored an average of 49.4 points per game in 2021, 1.4 more than Sunday's total.
+- The combined points per game average of the two teams, 57.2, is 9.2 points more than Sunday's over/under.

-- In 2021, games involving the Rams have averaged a total of 49.5 points, 1.5 more than the set total in this contest.
+- In 2021, games involving the Rams have averaged a total of 49.5 points, 1.5 more than the set over/under in this contest.

 Buccaneers stats and trends

-- Tampa Bay has nine wins against the spread in 17 games this year.
+- Tampa Bay has played 17 games, with nine wins against the spread.

-- This season, the Buccaneers have an ATS record of 11-7 in their 18 games as a favorite of 3 points or more.
+- This season, the Buccaneers have an against the spread record of 11-7 in their 18 games as a favorite of 3 points or more.

-- Tampa Bay has gone over the point total in 52.9% of its opportunities this year (nine times in 17 games with a set point total).
+- Tampa Bay's games this year have hit the over nine times in 17 opportunities (52.9%).

-- The Buccaneers have 19 giveaways this season, while the Rams have 25 takeaways.
+- This year, the Buccaneers have 19 turnovers, six fewer than the Rams have takeaways (25).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Tampa Bay's matchup with the Rams.